When was the last time you backed up your website?

 If you have a high volume of data that needs to be backed up, you can use a strategy that combines an incremental backup with a full weekly backup.

 ii.
 How frequently should you back up?

 This is an important factor to consider while choosing the type of backup you wish to take for your site.
 Taking backups at the right intervals is important.
-It ensures that you don’t miss out on any new data or changes in your WordPress site.
+It ensures that you don’t miss out on any new data or changes in your website.

 So, you definitely want to be able to schedule automatic backups depending upon how dynamic your site’s content is.
 This will ensure that you have an up-to-date backup at all times.
 For a site with very dynamic content, an intelligent backup system will be handy to help you sync with real-time changes that you make to your data.